-- "AAVs" are to autonomous aerial vehicles; - "ADSs" are to the American depositary shares, each of which represents two of our Class A ordinary shares; - "ADRs" are to the American depositary receipts that evidence the ADSs; - "China" or the "PRC" are to the People's Republic of China, excluding, for the purposes of this annual report only, Hong Kong, Macau and Taiwan; - "Class A ordinary shares" refer to our class A ordinary shares, par value US\$0.0001 per share; - "Class B ordinary shares" refer to our class B ordinary shares, par value US\$0.0001 per share; - "EHang," "we," "us," "our company" or "our" are to EHang Holdings Limited, our Cayman Islands holding company, and its subsidiaries and consolidated variable interest entities; - "RMB" or "Renminbi" are to the legal currency of China; - "shares" or "ordinary shares" are to our Class A ordinary shares and Class B ordinary shares; - "UAM" are to urban air mobility; - "UAVs" are to unmanned aerial vehicles; and - "US\$," "U.S. dollars," "\$," or "dollars" are to the legal currency of the United States.
+- "AAVs" are to autonomous aerial vehicles; - "ADSs" are to the American depositary shares, each of which represents two of our Class A ordinary shares; - "ADRs" are to the American depositary receipts that evidence the ADSs; - "China" and the "PRC" are to the People's Republic of China, excluding, for the purposes of this annual report only, Hong Kong, Macau and Taiwan; - "Class A ordinary shares" are to our class A ordinary shares, par value US\$0.0001 per share; - "Class B ordinary shares" are to our class B ordinary shares, par value US\$0.0001 per share; - "Ehfly Technology" are to Ehfly Technology Limited, our wholly-owned Hong Kong subsidiary; - "EHang," "we," "us," "our company" or "our" are to EHang Holdings and its subsidiaries and, in the context of describing our consolidated financial information only, also include the VIE and its subsidiaries; - "EHang Holdings" are to EHang Holdings Limited, our Cayman Islands holding company; - "RMB" and "Renminbi" are to the legal currency of China; - "shares" and "ordinary shares" are to our Class A ordinary shares and Class B ordinary shares; - "UAM" are to urban air mobility; - "UAVs" are to unmanned aerial vehicles; - "US\$," "U.S. dollars," "\$," and "dollars" are to the legal currency of the United States; - "VIE" and "EHang GZ" are to Guangzhou EHang Intelligent Technology Co., Ltd., a company incorporated in China that has entered into a series of contractual arrangement with our wholly-owned PRC subsidiary, and we refer to the VIE and its subsidiaries collectively as the VIEs or consolidated affiliated entities; and - "WFOE" and "EHang Intelligent" are to EHang Intelligent Equipment (Guangzhou) Co., Ltd., our wholly-owned PRC subsidiary.

 Our reporting currency is the Renminbi because our business is mainly conducted in China and substantially all of our revenues are denominated in Renminbi.
 This annual report contains translations of Renminbi amounts into U.S. dollars at specific rates solely for the convenience of the reader.
 The translations of Renminbi amounts into U.S. dollars in this annual report is based on the rate certified for customs purposes by the Federal Reserve Bank of New York.
-Unless otherwise noted, all translations from Renminbi amounts into U.S. dollars and from U.S. dollars to Renminbi amounts in this annual report were made at a rate of RMB6.5250 to US\$1.00, the noon buying rate in effect as of December 31, 2020 set forth in the H.10 statistical release of the U.S. Federal Reserve Board.
-We make no representation that any Renminbi or U.S. dollar amounts could have been, or could be, converted into U.S. dollars or Renminbi, as the case may be, at any particular rate, the rates stated below, or at all.
+Unless otherwise noted, all translations from Renminbi amounts into U.S. dollars and from U.S. dollars to Renminbi amounts in this annual report were made at a rate of RMB6.3726 to US\$1.00, the noon buying rate in effect as of December 30, 2021 set forth in the H.10 statistical release of the U.S. Federal Reserve Board.
+We make no representation that any Renminbi or U.S. dollar amounts could have been, or could be, converted into U.S. dollars or Renminbi, as the case may be, at any particular rate, or at all.